bm2-lab/STAMP/README.md

 # STAMP
 ## Introduction
 This repository hosts the official implementation of STAMP, a method that can predict perturbation outcomes using single-cell RNA-sequencing data from perturbational experimental screens using subtask decomposition learning.
+STAMP can be applied to predict single genetic perturbation outcomes, predict multiple genetic perturbation outcomes and predict genetic perturbation outcomes across cell lines.

 ## Installation
 Install [Pytorch](https://pytorch.org/), and then do `python setup.py install`.